 "Devastated about Phillip Seymour Hoffman," wrote Viola Davis, who co-starred in Doubt.
 "Absolutely beside myself.
 His enormity of talent paled in comparison to the BEAUTY of his soul.
 I wish he could've loved himself as much and as passionately as we loved him.
 God bless him and his family!
 Fly with the angels Phil!!!"

-"I'm so shocked, and so sad hearing of Philip Seymour Hoffman’s death," wrote Jeff Bridges, who acted alongside Hoffman in The Big Lebowski.
-"I enjoyed playing with him on the Big Lebowski.
-He was such a wonderful guy, and so damn talented, a real treasure.
-My thoughts and prayers are with his family."
+"I'm so shocked, and so sad hearing of Philip Seymour Hoffman’s death," wrote Jeff Bridges.
+"I enjoyed playing with him on The Big Lebowski.
+He was such a wonderful guy and so damn talented, a real treasure."

 During his Oscar acceptance speech, an obviously overwhelmed Hoffman spoke lovingly about his mother, Marilyn O'Connor, and the influence she had on him.